seandstewart/bardly/pending/romances/cymbeline/uncut.md

 What hast thou done?

 **GUIDERIUS**
-I am perfect what: cut off one Cloten’s head,
+I am perfect what: cut off one Cloten's head,
 Son to the queen, after his own report;
-Who call’d me traitor, mountaineer, and swore
+Who call'd me traitor, mountaineer, and swore
-With his own single hand he’ld take us in
+With his own single hand he'ld take us in
-Displace our heads where–thank the gods!–they grow,
+Displace our heads where--thank the gods!--they grow,
-And set them on Lud’s-town.
+And set them on Lud's-town.

 **BELARIUS**
 We are all undone.